marxin/texi2rst-generated/sphinx/gccint/condition-code-status.rst

   same.
 If they are, it returns that mode.
 If they are different, it returns ``VOIDmode``.

-.. index:: TARGET_FLAGS_REGNUM
+.. c:var:: unsigned int TARGET_FLAGS_REGNUM

-Target Hookunsigned intTARGET_FLAGS_REGNUMIf the target has a dedicated flags register, and it needs to use the post-reload comparison elimination pass, or the delay slot filler pass, then this value should be set appropriately.
+  If the target has a dedicated flags register, and it needs to use the post-reload comparison elimination pass, or the delay slot filler pass, then this value should be set appropriately.